 - Long-term corticosteroid use.

-Open angle glaucoma has no cure, but symptoms can be managed by following the recommendations of the eye doctors at Ophthalmic Partners of Pennsylvania and New Jersey.
-Angle closure glaucoma is considered a medical emergency, requiring immediate treatment to avoid vision loss.
+Open-angle glaucoma has no cure, but symptoms can be managed by following the recommendations of the eye doctors at Ophthalmic Partners.
+Angle-closure glaucoma is considered a medical emergency, requiring immediate treatment to avoid vision loss.
 Congenital glaucoma is treated successfully in infants and young children when diagnosed and treated early, and the success of secondary glaucoma treatment is dependent on the underlying condition.

-At Ophthalmic Partners of Pennsylvania and New Jersey, the overall glaucoma treatment goal is to reduce eye pressure, with individual treatment dependent on the type of glaucoma.
+At Ophthalmic Partners, the overall glaucoma treatment goal is to reduce eye pressure, with individual treatment dependent on the type of glaucoma.
 Treating the underlying disease often makes the symptoms of glaucoma go away.
-For open angle glaucoma, treatment usually entails lowering the intraocular pressure, typically with glaucoma eye drops or medications, but laser procedures and eye surgery are other options based upon individual need.
+For open-angle glaucoma, treatment usually entails lowering the intraocular pressure, typically with glaucoma eye drops or medications, but laser procedures and eye surgery are other options based on individual needs.